Frequently Asked Questions:

 I am a Registered Mental Health Counselor Intern with the State of Florida (No. IMH15530).
 This means that I have obtained prior training and experience to be considered competent to practice mental health counseling as I work toward licensure.
-I am trained in EMDR, ART, EFT, TRBI, and Expressive Arts, as well.
+I am trained in EMDR, ART, EFT, DBT, the Gottman Method, TRBI, and Expressive Arts.
 I am also a member of the Mental Health Counselors of Central Florida (MHCCF).

 I am originally from Orlando (yes, born and raised!) and have been interested in psychology for as long as I can remember.
 Relationships are the most important aspect of my life – this includes my relationship with God, as well as with family, friends, colleagues, and clients.
 After a long search for the right one, I am married to an exceptional man and we recently welcomed a baby boy to our family.
-We enjoy spending time outdoors with him and our beloved dogs, Suzy and Scrappy.
+We enjoy spending time outdoors together, along with our dogs, Suzy and Scrappy.

 Relationships have always been the most important aspect of my life.
 Through personal experience, I have learned how difficult it is to build healthy relationships – with others and with myself.
 I have also learned a lot about love as a result of relationships, and how much they can actually heal us.
 Relationships sometimes lead us to harmful choices and behaviors.
 We harm ourselves and others- and they harm us, too.
 I strongly desire to help individuals and couples heal from these harmful experiences, and to let go of any associated shame they might carry.
 I believe that it is possible for every single person to heal from past wounds so that he or she can live a full, loving, and present life.

 – What degrees do you hold?